AI help desk software helps support teams reduce repetitive tickets by turning FAQs, help docs, and customer data into instant automated answers.

 What is the difference between AI help desk software and traditional help desk software?▼

-No, AI is designed to complement—not replace—human agents.
-It handles repetitive tasks, enabling human agents to focus on complex, emotional, or high-value interactions.
+No, AI is designed to support human agents, not replace them completely.
+It handles repetitive questions and simple workflows so agents can focus on complex, emotional, or high-value customer conversations.

 How long does AI help desk implementation take?▼